Martin Routh: Last years

-Daguerreotype of Routh in old age (1854).
-Routh was the earliest-born person from outside the United States of whom there is a confirmed photograph.
+Daguerreotype of Routh aged 99 (1854).
+Routh is the earliest-born person from outside the United States of whom there is a confirmed photograph.

 Routh sympathised with the Tractarians of the High Church Oxford Movement in the 1830s and 1840s.
 R. W. Church in his history of the Oxford Movement said Routh "had gone below the surface, and was acquainted with the questions debated by those [Anglican] divines, there was nothing startling in what so alarmed his brethren, whether he agreed with it or not; and to him the indiscriminate charge of Popery meant nothing.
 But Dr. Routh stood alone among his brother Heads in his knowledge of what English theology was".
 John Henry Newman dedicated his Lectures on the Prophetical Office of the Church (1837) to Routh as one "who has been reserved to report to a forgetful generation what was the theology of their fathers".

 Shrunken in size and deaf, Routh retained his eyesight, his good memory, and his other intellectual powers to the last, dying at Magdalen College.